apache/arrow-site/_posts/2020-07-27-cpp-build-simplification.md

 taken on additional library dependencies to support a wide variety of systems and data processing tasks.

-While these dependencies give us leverage on hard problems, in some cases their addition has caused extra complexity for projects that depend on Arrow, even if their use of Arrow is limited to basic interactions with the Arrow columnar format.
-Some projects have therefore been concerned about the implications of taking on the Arrow C++ library as a dependency if Arrow's build and runtime requirements spill over into their project's requirements.
+While these dependencies give us leverage on hard problems, in some cases they have added complexity for projects that depend on Arrow.
+Some projects have thus been concerned about depending on the Arrow C++ library, particularly if their use of the Arrow library's features is limited.
 Indeed, in the earlier stages of the Arrow project development, dependency management issues did cause problems for early adopters.

 We want developers to trust that they can use and depend on our libraries, and that doing so doesn't add a burden for their own project maintenance or for